-In this guide we'll show you how to build a world-class customer service from the ground up—that will build trust with your customers and give your products the chance it deserves.
+In this guide we'll show you how to build a world-class customer service from the ground up—one that will build trust with your customers and give your products the chance they deserve.

-For founders of startups, passion for the product comes naturally, but customer service?
-Not so much.
-So while it's easy to obsess over every product feature, startup founders need to prioritize building relationships with their customers from day one.
+For founders of start-ups, passion for the product comes naturally, but customer service?
+Not that much.
+So while it's easy to obsess over every product feature, start-up founders need to prioritise building relationships with their customers from day one.

-That said, cultivating a relationship with your customers can be incredibly difficult.
-It takes diligence, patience, and processes that can be difficult for founders—and at the heart of it all is being committed to listening to customers.
-"Your product doesn't yell at you.
+Having said that, cultivating a relationship with your customers can be incredibly difficult.
+It takes diligence, patience and processes that can be difficult for founders—and at the heart of it all is being committed to listening to customers.
+"Your product doesn't shout at you.
 Your product is like a dog, mostly obedient and never complaining.
 Your customers are like your boyfriend or your girlfriend, though.
 They have expectations and feedback because you're in a real relationship that may not always be so easy to master," says Mikkel Svane, Zendesk CEO.
-"You have to be vulnerable with your customers."
+"You have to be sensitive with your customers."

-So why is being vulnerable with your customers vital to your startup's future?
+So why is being sensitive with your customers vital to your start-up's future?
 Simply because those conversations—as awkward and painful as some of them will be—generate invaluable feedback that will help you build a product that truly serves your customers' needs.

 In the beginning, you will have the least amount of resources and processes in place—so it's all hands on deck.

 Listen on your social media channels and investigate every complaint.
-Those g.gifts, and they're how your customers will teach you.
+Those gripes are gifts, and they are how your customers will teach you.
 Dig into the details to find meaningful insights, and don't ignore them because they tell a story you don't want to hear or because they're hard.
 Pay attention for precisely those reasons.

 Don't stop with just talking to customers—make their voice the loudest thing in the room.
 For example, you could use software like Geckoboard or Klipfolio to create internal dashboards that display real-time customer feedback (as well as other important business metrics).
 Consider building a dedicated channel in Slack that broadcasts customer issues to all employees—it's a great way to get product managers, engineers, and other employees directly involved in the support process.

 When developing your product roadmap (and later, when you're hashing out the product requirements) be sure to incorporate user feedback.
-Analyze how they're using your product, and embrace agile development so you can shift direction quickly without losing large amounts of development time.
+Analyse how they are using your product, and embrace agile development so you can shift direction quickly without losing large amounts of development time.

 From its crowdfunding campaign to becoming a $1 billion company, Peloton focused on creating a customer-obsessed culture, and one hallmark of that effort is its use of Trello and Zendesk to turn customer feedback into actionable insights.
 From customer support tickets to feedback generated during its "Feature Fridays" on Facebook (when the company encourages users to post new feature ideas), Peloton automatically funnels suggestions and complaints to its Trello board.
 That allows the company to get an accurate view of what customers want and generate actionable reports that product managers and designers can take into planning meetings.